dkervabon/sec-edgar-debt-issuance/README.md

 # Corporate Debt Issuance Trends

+Dashboard hosted on Render free tier — may take 30–60 seconds to wake on first load.

 **🔗 Live dashboard: [corporate-debt-trends.onrender.com](https://corporate-debt-trends.onrender.com/)**

 A portfolio data engineering project exploring how corporate debt issuance has evolved across sectors and how it correlates with the interest rate environment.